blowery/wordpress/wp-content/plugins/wp-footnotes/readme.txt

 Because answers to pretty much all the questions that get asked frequently are in [the manual](http://elvery.net/drzax/more-things/wordpress-footnotes-plugin/).

 == Change Log ==

+= 3.3 =

+- Bug fix: Not setting default options on install.

 = 3.2 =